kdiverson/labmeetingslides/opfs/index.md

     - 18 metagenomes from lean and obese twin pairs and their mothers
     - From MG-RAST
 1. Pregnancy (Koren et al. 2012)
-    - 20 metagenomes from 10 mothers during the first and third trimester of pregnancy
+    - 20 metagenomes from mothers during the first and third trimester of pregnancy
     - From NCBI (MG-RAST data is messed up and being fixed with zero urgency)
 1. HMP data
     - 138 metagenomes

----

-## HMP dataset

-Dataset was too large to cluster as a whole so OPFs were created within the KEGG category to which the genes were a best match

-1. BLAST genes against KEGG
-1. Group genes by their KEGG top hit
-1. Cluster seperatly within this group

 --- &twocol